FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 ## Output and non-aligned data

 There's another crossbar to worry about as well.
 The one which places data at the other end of the stream.
 Output configuration is the other way around in terms of the 2 phases.
 The position is chosen first and the chunk is chosen second.
+But in the chunk selection instead of choosing from which chunk the integer comes from you choose to which chunk the integer will be placed to.

 Let's continue with the example we ended with at the input side.
 Here we can start seeing a slight complication.
 Since we don't want any garbage data between the records we won't have aligned data in the buffers any more after removing some of the data columns from the original table.
 Every record won't start from position 0 in the chunk which ID is equal to element/16.